2021 Cohort/Cohorte de 2021

 Oh, and of course all sorts of seaweeds and more specifically kelp.
 They are fascinating and have so many potential uses.
 With Bren Smith popularizing IMTA (3D Ocean Farming), we’re on the edge of a real breakthrough for kelp to enter the mainstream I think!

 I was born in the city of Zhu Hai in China and immigrated here with my parents in 2001.
 We came here seeking the mythical meese (is that plural for moose???) and to indulge in one of the 7 wonders of the world, poutine.

 But mostly, we came here to seek a better life and opportunities.

 What gets me up in the morning (tell us about what you enjoy doing): The sound of my alarm usually does a pretty good job getting me up in the morning.
 I also look forward to enjoying my overnight oats...
 OH!
-And seeing my dog Truffles (left).
+And seeing my dog Truffles (right).

 My absolute favorite dog in the world is the majestic creature known as the Scottish Terrier.
 Truffles is halfway there to being a full Scotty..
 I also have a Chihuaha who's like 20 years old and just shakes (don't worry, she is perfectly healthy and very much loved).
 I've just recently started biking and trying to pick it up as a sport.
 Fingers crossed I can soon develop the confidence to ride a road bike.